arselt/cra-cientifihooks/README.md

-# Create React App - 100tifiHOOKS 🛸🪝
+# Create React App - ScientificHooks 🛸🪝

 This an SPA fetching data from Rick and Morty API